nicbet/docker-phoenix/README.md

 ## Notable Changes

+- **Switch to Bullseye base image**
+  This is a potentially breaking change if you are using this image / repository as a base for your own customized images.
+We're switching from the upstream **Alpine** images to **Debian Bullseye** images, since most build tools and libraries, as well as the Erlang documentation are not included in the Alpine stream.
+Since the primary focus of this repository is to give developers easy access to the entire toolchain to build their Elixir/Phoenix applications with minimal requirements on the host, and as much of an optimal out-of-the-box dev experience with VSCode, we've decided that we'd rather have full toolchains and documentation over smaller image sizes.

 - **Docker Phoenix 1.7.10 **
   The default database for the `compose` stack and `devcontainer` is now PostgreSQL 16